morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule T18: You are incompetent.
 You just don't know it.
 At least, that's what your replacement will think. - /u/morriscox

+**Rule T18A**: The tech that you replaced was incompetent and you have a huge mess that will take months to fix. - /u/morriscox

-**Rule T18A**: You will have to deal with techs who are incompetent. - /u/morriscox
+**Rule T18B**: You will have to deal with techs who are incompetent. - /u/morriscox

-**Rule T18B**: Sometimes, you really are incompetent. - /u/morriscox
+**Rule T18C**: Sometimes, you really are incompetent. - /u/morriscox

 #### Rule T21: Use your inner laziness to do the most elegant solution possible. - /u/Alkalannar